Biloziria

 Biloziria (Білозір'я) is a big village (selo) in central Ukraine.
 It is located in Cherkasy Raion (district) of Cherkasy Oblast (province) 20 km southwest from the city of Cherkasy.
 It hosts the administration of Biloziria rural hromada, one of the hromadas of Ukraine.

 History

-The village is mentioned as a town in the "Tales about populated localities of Kiev Governorate" of 1864 by Lavrentiy Polkhylevych and the fact that existed before 1710.
+The village is mentioned as a town in the "Tales about populated localities of Kyiv Governorate" of 1864 by Lavrentiy Polkhylevych and the fact that existed before 1710.

+Population

+Language

+Distribution of the population by native language according to the 2001 census: